-- You don't need a formal agreement to separate, but they can be helpful to discuss important things like: - Home / living arrangements - Care of children - Relationship property - Separation agreements can be written or oral. - If you're married, and planning to divorce, an agreement can be used as a marker of when you separated.
+- You don't need a formal agreement to separate, but they can be helpful to discuss important things like: - Home / living arrangements - Care of children - Relationship property - Separation agreements can be written or spoken. - "If you're married, and planning to divorce, a separation agreement can be used as a marker of when you split up.
 This can be helpful if you want to apply for a divorce ("dissolution" of marriage). - You can also get a Separation Order from the Family Court, which officially records the date of separation.
-Often this is not necessary, but it can sometimes be useful as evidence of the separation.
+These are rarely used, but it can sometimes be useful as evidence of the separation.